2ndBillingCycle/specialsounds/README.md

 If a `Channel message` is received that reads `ATTENTION: All staff report to Sam's office for a brief meeting`, only `H:\attention.wav` is played.

-## Settings not synced across multiple HexChat clients
+## Settings Are Not Synced Across Multiple HexChat Clients

 If HexChat is started more than once, and this plugin is loaded in each instance, settings set in any HexChat window are saved, but those changes aren't picked up by the other clients.